alexkearns/aws-demo-lambda-powertools/README.md

 # lambda-powertools-demo

+First and foremost, this project serves to demonstrate some of my favourite features of the AWS Lambda Powertools library.
+Other than that, it is a straightforward AWS SAM Hello World application.

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

 - hello_world - Code for the application's Lambda function.